blahkheart/scaffold-eth/README.md

 👩‍❤️‍👨 Share your public url with a friend and ask them for their address to send them a collectible :)

 ![nft15](https://user-images.githubusercontent.com/526558/124387205-00c3fb80-dcb4-11eb-9e2f-29585e323037.gif)

+### 📜 Contract Verification

+Update the `api-key` in `packages/hardhat/package.json`.
+You can get your key [here](https://etherscan.io/myapikey).
+> Now you are ready to run the `yarn verify --network your_network` command to verify your contracts on etherscan 🛰

 ------------